hyperion-project/hyperion.docs/docs/changelogs/index.md

 # Changelogs

-Changelogs of all Hyperion releases, which are also available [on GitHub](https://github.com/hyperion-project/hyperion.ng/releases).
+Changelogs of all stable Hyperion releases, which are also available [on GitHub](https://github.com/hyperion-project/hyperion.ng/releases).

 <ChangelogList />